DataScienceUB/PFM/README.md

 + [Peer-evaluation](https://docs.google.com/document/d/1iYwW6xOXSaQ9ApzYHpk-GdLONF9VGV17rOod2ifFkQs/edit?usp=sharing).
 Team members will assess other members of the team as well as themselves.
 Peer assessment provides data that will be used in assigning individual grades for team members.

 ### Calendar (2017/2018)
 + Feb.
-18: Limit for official course enrollment.
+16: Limit for official course enrollment.
 + Feb.
-20 - 24: Assignment of projects & supervisors to student groups.
+19 - 23: Assignment of projects & supervisors to student groups.
 + Mar.
-3: Limit for delivering the project proposal short document to your advisors.
+2: Limit for delivering the project proposal short document to your advisors.
 + Jul.
-1: Limit for final delivery of your project.
+1 & Set 1: Limit for final delivery of your project.
 + Jul.
-3-7: Presentations.
+9-20 & Set 12-28: Presentations.

 ### Projects